Resistance during World War II: Size

-The five largest resistance movements in Europe were the Dutch, the French, the Polish, the Soviet, and the Yugoslav; overall their size can be seen as comparable, particularly in the years 1941–1944.
+While historians and governments of some European countries have attempted to portray resistance to Nazi occupation as widespread among their populations, only a small minority of people participated in organized resistance, estimated at one to three percent of the population of countries in western Europe.
+In eastern Europe where Nazi rule was more oppressive, a larger percentage of people were in organized resistance movements, for example, an estimated 10-15 percent of the Polish population.
+Passive resistance by non-cooperation with the occupiers was much more common.
+Greece, Yugoslavia, Poland, and Ukraine had large numbers of resistors to the German occupation.
+In western Europe, where the German hand was less oppressive, the resistors were fewer.
+However, in the west, according to historian Tony Judt, the "myth of resistance mattered most."

 A number of sources note that the Polish Home Army was the largest resistance movement in Nazi-occupied Europe.
 Norman Davies writes that the "Armia Krajowa (Home Army), the AK,... could fairly claim to be the largest of European resistance [organizations]."
 Gregor Dallas writes that the "Home Army (Armia Krajowa or AK) in late 1943 numbered around 400,000, making it the largest resistance organization in Europe."
 Mark Wyman writes that the "Armia Krajowa was considered the largest underground resistance unit in wartime Europe."
 However, the numbers of Soviet partisans were very similar to those of the Polish resistance, as were the numbers of Yugoslav Partisans.
 For the French Resistance, François Marcot ventured an estimate of 200,000 activists and a further 300,000 with substantial involvement in Resistance operations.
 For the Resistance in Italy, Giovanni di Capua estimates that, by August 1944, the number of partisans reached around 100,000, and it escalated to more than 250,000 with the final insurrection in April 1945.